caskandavor/pyFiniteElements/FErez_firststeps.md

 The [back-EMF](https://en.wikipedia.org/wiki/Counter-electromotive_force) is computed from the derivative of the flux linkage multiplied by the rotational speed.

 # Noise and vibrations
 [Natural frequencies](https://en.wikipedia.org/wiki/Natural_frequency) of the stator can be computed, with or without a frame, and with or without the windings (meshed or not, their mass accounted or not).
 Frequencies of a concentric rings can also be computed in another section.
-In the **Configuration** section, the number of frequencies to plot as well as the number of frames and the scale factor for their visualization can be changed.
+In the **Configuration** section, the number of frequencies to plot as well as the number of frames and the scale factor for their visualisation can be changed.
 The **Materials** section allow to change the [mass density](https://en.wikipedia.org/wiki/Density), [Young's modulus](https://en.wikipedia.org/wiki/Young%27s_modulus) and [Poisson's ratio](https://en.wikipedia.org/wiki/Poisson%27s_ratio).

 Two matrices are computed, the mass **M** and the stiffness **K**.
 In these computations, *plane stress* elements are used, and NOT plane strain.
 The system to be solved is called an [eigenvalue problem](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors) for undamped vibrations: